So you had blood work completed and the results revealed elevated liver function. Now what?

-We won’t tell you a lie.
+I won’t tell you a lie.
 Life insurance carriers will be curious, and somewhat concerned, about your elevated liver function.
 They will ask plenty of questions about your test results.

 To be clear, life insurers become apprehensive about elevated liver function because of the possible underlying illness that may be causing such a result.